saaddaali/patientmanagement/README.md

 # Ride Link App

-This project consists of two microservices (MS) that work together.
+This project consists of 3 microservices (MS) that work together.
 Follow the instructions below to build and configure the app, set up Docker, MinIO, SSL certificates, and Sonar, and install necessary tools.

 ## Build the Project